3hhh/qcrypt/README.md

 read-only=false
 ```

-One could put that configuration e.g. inside the directory `/etc/qcryptd/example/med-work.ini` and could then start qcryptd with `qcryptd start example`.
+One could put that configuration e.g. inside the directory `/etc/qcryptd/example/med-work.ini` and could then start qcryptd with `qcryptd start example`, which will execute _all_ chain configurations found inside the `/etc/qcryptd/example/` directory.

 Please keep in mind that the `mediator-vm` may be started or stopped by qcryptd at will.
 So it is highly recommended to use it only for the purpose of that single chain!